top of page

 Roger grins, "There's free entry with a state ID."

-Before the argument can continue, the school bus stops.
-The hiss of the opening doors cover Roger's heavy sigh.
-The four friends enter together.
-Not one person questions the unexpected presence of the twenty-three year old graduate, Homer, nor the Greek god, Apollo.
+Before the argument can continue, the I.M. high school bus stops in front of them.
+The doors hiss as they slide open, covering Roger's heavy sigh.
+He knows there's no talking his friends out of an adventure, no matter how risky or mundane it may seem.
+The four of them enter together.
+Even though Miss Cramptry was previously Homer's tenth grade English teacher, not one person questions the unexpected presence of the twenty-three year old graduate, nor the Greek god, Apollo.

-"You guys think we’ll be able to touch an electric eel to electrify our high?"
-Steven asks, palming a gold trick coin.
+"You guys think we’ll be able to touch an electric eel, to y'know, electrify our high?"
+Steven asks as he palms a gold trick coin.

 "I just hope this doesn't suck."
 Apollo grumbles.